ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

   trim_blocks
     Whether Jinja2 should remove the first newline after a block is removed.

-    Setting this option to ``False`` will result in newlines being added to the rendered template.
+    Setting this option to :literal:`False` will result in newlines being added to the rendered template.
 This could create invalid code when working with JCL templates or empty records in destination data sets.

     | **required**: False
     | **type**: bool